spences10/scottspence.me/src/pages/md/faq.md

   - (b) You can explain how you're going to use the information for my benefit — needs to be a good reason.

-- If you don't want to give me a exact number then a range would be fine.

 ## Benefits?